dappnode/DAppNodeDocs/docs/troubleshooting.md

 This will allow you to connect from the same local network but not from outside, to connect to your DAppNode from outside your network you will need to download another VPN profile pointing to the DynDNS address (exactly as it is downloaded)

 #### VPN ports closed

 If your router is doing NAT LOOPBACK and you can't access your DAppNode it is very likely that the ports used to establish the VPN connection with the server are not available.
 To solve this you have to enter the router admin UI and open the 1194 UDP (used for establishing the VPN connection and 8090 TCP (used to get the credentials from the OTP link) ports.

 If you have NAT LOOPBACK activated and the VPN ports are opened it is very likely that an extension you have installed or any setup you have that affects DNS routing might be interfering in the connection, please deactivate any piece of your configuration that can have influence DNS solving.

-If you are still experiencing problems to connect from your mac / iPhone please ping us in our channels, we will be happy to help!!.
+If you are still experiencing problems to connect from your mac / iPhone please ping us in our channels, we will be happy to help!.

 ### Windows users

 The above situations are also relevant for Windows users, please check them before continuing reading.

-If you have NAT LOOPBACK, the ports are opened and still, you can´t connect the problem is in the configuration/ VPN client.
+If you have NAT LOOPBACK, the ports are opened and still, you can't connect the problem is in the configuration/ VPN client.
 Make sure you have thoroughly followed the instructions given to set up your VPN profile step by step and that you have run the following commands that can be needed for Windows machines.

 Sometimes when having configured the VPN profile following the instructions the connection can not be established and you will get a “The network connection between your computer and the VPN server could not be established because the remote server is not responding”